 Comments Template on CP-12-003 - Draft Technical Specifications QIS IORP II Deadline 31 July 2012 18:00 CET mechanisms - are understudied and insufficiently clear and needs more guidance.
 Some examples: The Holistic Balance Sheet requires complex (option) techniques.
 There is little attention to these techniques in the Technical Specifications; The relation between the valuation of the different steering and adjustment mechanisms and prudential framework is important, but unknown (e.g. length of recovery plans, tiering); Many very difficult assumptions to valuate the liabilities and contingent assets: no market for long dated liabilities, for wage indexation and long dated volatility (important for contingent assets and liabilities like sponsor support and conditional indexation); It is unclear how incomplete pension contracts/discretionary benefits should be valued; How many years of use of steering instruments may be included?
 The more years of extra contributions, the lower the capital requirement.
 The methodology to take sponsor (employer) support and pension protection schemes into account is of an incredible complexity and gives significant rise to doubts whether this issue and its nature (even from a social- and labor law perspective (SLL) is really understood due to the missing experience of EIOPA and MS supervisory authorities to deal with these SLL driven issues appropriately from a supervisory perspective.
-Stakeholders should have the opportunity to respond not only to the technical standards, but also on a draft QIS spread sheet before the QIS will be performed.
-Furthermore, it would have been easier for stakeholders to respond to this consultation, if a draft spread sheet for the QIS was already attached to the consultation document.
 Q4.
 As described above, the QIS will overwhelm many IORPs both in terms of human and financial resources necessary to carry out the exercise.
 For some, the QIS will not be feasible without employing external consultants, thereby creating a significant financial strain on the IORP.
-Given the similar complexity to Solvency II, we would expect the cost of the QIS and finally the implementation of an analogous IORP II regime would be very similar to the total Solvency II QIS/implementation cost for insurers.
+Given the similar complexity to Solvency II, we would expect the cost of the QIS and finally the implementation of an analogous IORP II regime would be very similar to the total Solvency II Implementation of an analogous IORP II regime would be very similar to the total Solvency II QIS/implementation cost for insurers.
 We, therefore, call on EIOPA to carry out a cost/benefit